Improving Human Sequential Decision-Making with Reinforcement Learning: Tip Inference Algorithm

-\paragraph*{MDP formulation:}
+We first discuss how we formulate the Markov Decision Process (MDP) for our virtual kitchen-management game and the overall structure of the optimal policies for both the fully-staffed and understaffed scenarios.
+Then, we provide detailed information on the design and implementation of our tip inference algorithm.

+\subsection{MDP Formulation}

-At a high level, the states encode progress towards completing all orders, the actions encode the currently available assignments of subtasks to workers, and the rewards encode the number of ticks taken to complete all orders.
-Specifically, the states encode (i) which subtasks have been completed so far across all orders, and (ii) which subtask has been assigned to each virtual worker (if any), as well as how many steps remain to complete this subtask.
-Next, the actions consist of all possible assignments of available subtasks (i.e., have not yet been assigned) to available virtual workers (i.e., not currently working on any subtask).
-Finally, the reward is $-1$ at each step, until all orders are completed; thus, the total number of steps taken to complete all orders is the negative reward.
+In our virtual kitchen MDP, the states encode (i) which subtasks have been completed so far across all orders, and (ii) which subtask has been assigned to each virtual worker (if any), as well as how many steps remain to complete this subtask.
+The actions consist of all possible assignments of available subtasks (i.e., have not yet been assigned) to available virtual workers (i.e., not currently working on any subtask).
+The reward is $-1$ at each step, until all orders are completed; thus, the total number of steps taken to complete all orders is the negative reward.

-\paragraph*{Optimal policies:}
+\subsection{Optimal Policies}

-We now summarize the optimal policy for each scenario.
-Note that the optimal policy for the understaffed case is more complex and counter-intuitive than the optimal policy for the fully-staffed scenario.
+We summarize the optimal policy for each scenario.
+Note that the optimal policy for the understaffed scenario is more counter-intuitive than that for the fully-staffed scenario.

-\emph{Fully-staffed scenario:} In this scenario, the participant has access to all three virtual workers.
-The optimal number of steps needed to complete this scenario is 20 ticks.
-The key insights to achieving optimal performance are: (i) all three workers should be assigned to chopping in the first time step, (ii) the chef must cook three of the burgers and the sous-chef must cook one (i.e., the second burger), (iii) the server should never cook and must be kept idle when the third burger becomes available for cooking; they should instead wait to be assigned to plating the first cooked burger, (iv) the chef should never plate, (v) the sous-chef must plate exactly one of the burgers, and (vi) none of the three workers should be left idle except in the previous cases.
+\textit{Fully-staffed scenario.} Here, the participant has access to all three virtual workers.
+The optimal number of ticks to complete this scenario is 20.
+The key insights to achieving optimality are: (i) all three workers should be assigned to chopping in the first time step, (ii) the chef must cook three of the burgers and the sous-chef must cook one (i.e., the second burger), (iii) the server should never cook and must be kept idle when the third burger becomes available for cooking; they should instead wait to be assigned to plating the first cooked burger, (iv) the chef should never plate, (v) the sous-chef must plate exactly one of the burgers, and (vi) none of the three workers should be left idle except in the previous cases.